 Macalester Hamre Center for Health and Wellness: Medical, Counseling, COVID-19, Sexual Wellness, Support groups

 Center for Spiritual and Religious Life

 NAMI: (National Alliance on Mental Illness) is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 Check out National Support Resources

-MentorUP is our new, grant funded mentoring program that connects first and second year Mac students with upper class mentors.
+MentorUP is a mentoring program that connects first and second year Mac students with upper class mentors.
 Mentoring is a reciprocal program with the goal of connection and community for students with disabilities.

 Check out the Community Connection Cohorts for more information for the upcoming academic year 2022-2023